Skip to main content

 No one can tell if asbestos is present just by looking at a building material.
 Samples of building materials MUST be examined under a microscope by a trained professional.
 If you suspect asbestos is present, DO NOT touch or move the material.
 Stop work immediately and have a qualified professional complete an asbestos survey.
 It may take some time to engage a professional after a flood, but asbestos poses minimal risk when left undisturbed.

-If asbestos is present, DO NOT open windows or place a blower inside a building to dry it after a flood – this will keep asbestos fibers airborne and increase the fiber concentration in the air as the building begins to dry out.
+If asbestos is present, DO NOT open windows or place a blower inside a building to dry it after a flood – this will keep asbestos fibres airborne and increase the fibre concentration in the air as the building begins to dry out.

 Get a professional to remove asbestos